junxit/us-congress-bills-115/metadata.md

 - 2017-03-29 — Placed on the Union Calendar, Calendar No. 38.
 - 2017-03-29 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-67.
 - 2017-03-29 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-67.
+- 2017-05-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-05-01 — Considered as unfinished business. (consideration: CR H2989)
+- 2017-05-01 — Considered under suspension of the rules. (consideration: CR H2983-2984)
+- 2017-05-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+657.
+- 2017-05-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-01 — Mr. Comer moved to suspend the rules and pass the bill, as amended.
+- 2017-05-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 239). (text: CR H2983)
+- 2017-05-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 239).(text: CR H2983)